-I have to confess, I knew very little of the aquamarine gem.
+I have to admit, I knew very little of the aquamarine gem.
 Having now researched it, I’ve come across some beautiful stones and with summer just around the corner I may just have to ask my favourite jeweller to create a piece for me!

 Aquamarine is associated with a happy marriage, youthfulness, hope and waves.
 Sailors have long believed in its protection which isn’t surprising for a gem named after the tranquil blue seas that make us dream of exotic.
 Generally chosen as a 19th anniversary gift, this stone is the blue, greenish blue to green-blue variety of the beryl.
 Traces of iron in beryl’s crystal structure cause aquamarine’s color and gem and jewelry lovers prize aquamarine that is medium-dark blue to slightly greenish blue with fairly strong intensity.